Oblivionburn/OP_Engine/README.md

   - Includes large lists of first/last names for random name generation
   - Character class includes:
     - Inventory (list of Items)
+    - Stats class with lots of generic RPG stat variables
-    - Lists for Stats, Skills, Traits, and StatusEffects
+    - Lists Skills, Traits, and StatusEffects
     - Events for detecting noises, sights, smells, tastes, and touches (handy for stealth mechanics and realistic NPC reactions)
     - Job class for queueing Tasks and handling AI schedules
       - Task class includes a progress bar to render progress on the screen
-    - Health/Mana/Stamina progress bars
+    - Health/Mana/Energy/Stamina progress bars
     - Spellbook (see SpellbookManager below for details)
     - Some basic animation code for spritesheets with 4 directions of movement (can override Animator class for more)
       - Default usage expects spritesheet to have sprites facing South in first row, West in second row, East in third row, and North in fourth row